Sous-Chefs-Boneyard/selinux_policy/README.md

     # Make sure nginx is started if this value was modified
     notifies :start,'service[nginx]', :immediate
 end

+# All options

+selinux_policy_boolean 'httpd_can_network_connect' do
+    value true
+    persist true
+    force false
+    # Make sure nginx is started if this value was modified
+    notifies :start,'service[nginx]', :immediate
+end

 ```

 **Note**: Due to ruby interperting `0` as `true`, using `value 0` is unwise.